-As someone who has completed one year of homeschool preschool, I can testify to how simple and rewarding it is.
+As someone who has completed two years of homeschool preschool, I can testify to how simple and rewarding it is.
 I have compiled a list of suggested supplies and books for doing preschool at home, based off of what we utilized this year with the wonderful Peaceful Preschool curriculum.

 Some of these items we got used, some we made by hand, and some bought new.
 Don’t underestimate the usefulness of what you already have (I can’t tell you the amount of times I used muffin tins as a counting/sorting tool)!
 This list is just to offer some suggestions for what was helpful to us throughout this year.

 Note: this page contains affiliate links.
 If you choose to purchase an item, you are helping to contribute financially to me and my family at no cost to you.